In the Market for Columbus, OH Real Estate? Consider the High Five for Your Business! Monday, April 25, 2016

 The High Five campaign did create a popular identity for Columbus, OH.
 Real estate in this prime area can be a bit difficult to acquire; however, with some time and effort, you (or help from a commercial real estate broker), you could be able to find property in your ideal location and budget.
 Researching the demographics of each district will give you a better understanding of the incredible diversity in Columbus.
 You will be able to envision how to best reach your ideal customers; and ultimately, decide which of the five districts is the best location for your business.
 Here is an overview of each district:

 - First, there is the University District.
 This district is near Ohio State University, and as a result, has a college-town atmosphere.
-Of all the possible options for commercial real estate in Columbus, OH, this is probably the most vibrant neighborhood you could choose.
+Of all the possible options for commercial real estate in Columbus, Ohio, this is probably the most vibrant neighborhood you could choose.
 From concerts to sporting events, festivals, and exciting nightlife, Millennials and Gen Xers flock to the University District.

 - The Short North is the art district of Columbus, OH.
 Real estate here usually appeals to more sophisticated crowds.
 Although, that’s not to say that the Short North doesn’t also have its Bohemian flair.
 And the iconic arches that line the street are the reason why Columbus is also known as the Arch City.